eloritzkovitz/SnapChef-Server/README.md

 - `data/` — Data files (ingredients and barcodes)
 - `uploads/` — Stores all user-uploaded files
 - `logs/` — Contains server log files
+- `tests/` — Unit tests
+- `benchmarks/` — Load tests
+- `scripts/` — Additional scripts
 - `package.json` — Dependencies and scripts
 - `tsconfig.json` — TypeScript configuration

+## Deployment
+The server was deployed to a remote production server, using SSH and HTTPS for security.
+The server uses PM2 for process management, monitoring and reliability.
+Routine cleanup scripts are run weekly through cron jobs to free up disk space and ensure maintenance.

 ## Documentation